Have Questions?

 Square Medical Group is 0.9 miles from Weymouth, MA

-Square Medical Group has been providing addiction care and rehab services to people who live in the Weymouth, Massachusetts area.
+Square Medical Group has been providing addiction care and rehab services to people who live in the Weymouth, MA. area.
 Today, Square Medical Group offers services like couple/family therapy, vocational rehabilitation services, cognitive/behavior therapy, 12-step facilitation approach, group therapy, trauma-related counseling and others in line with its belief of following rehabilitation treatments that work best to help people achieve recovery.

 This drug and alcohol treatment program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - long term drug abuse treatment, outpatient substance abuse treatment services, inpatient detoxification centers, short term treatment centers, inpatient treatment programs and others.